aarohbits/AllCommunityEvents/README.md

 ## 06 Sept 2026 - Copilot Studio User Group, Brisbane (Australia)
 ### [Building Enterprise-Ready AI Agents with Microsoft Foundry with Guardrails](<2026/06 Sept 2026 Brisbane UG>)

+> **Key Takeaways**
+>
-> 🤖 Build Enterprise-Ready AI Agents using Microsoft Foundry, combining enterprise knowledge with intelligent agent experiences.
+> - 🤖 Build enterprise-ready AI agents using Microsoft Foundry.
-> 🔎 Ground agents with RAG so responses come from trusted enterprise data rather than relying only on the model’s knowledge.
+> - 🔎 Ground agents with enterprise data using RAG.
-> 🧠 Improve retrieval with Azure AI Search using hybrid search that combines keyword and vector search, followed by reranking for better results.
+> - 🧠 Improve retrieval using Azure AI Search.
-> 🔭 Use Observability to understand and troubleshoot how agents reason, retrieve information, call tools, and generate responses.
+> - 🔭 Use observability to understand agent behavior.
-> 🛡️ Apply Guardrails alongside grounding to build safer and more trustworthy AI agents by controlling what agents are allowed to do, say, and generate.
+> - 🛡️ Apply guardrails for safer and more trustworthy AI.

 ### [Step by Step with Screenshots_Agentic_RAG_with_Microsoft Foundry and Guardrails](<2026/06 Sept 2026 Brisbane UG/Step by Step with Screenshots_Agentic_RAG_with_Guardrails_Step_by_Step - FOR DEMO Aroh.docx>)
 > **🚀 What You'll Build**